 The other type comes in from the outside — exotoxins — like drugs (including prescription pharmaceuticals and over-the-counter) and agricultural chemicals, food additives, household pollutants, contaminants and microbial byproducts.

-Some toxins are stored in your adipose tissue (fatty tissue) and contribute to increased toxic load.
-These non-polar, fat-soluble toxins are only released when the gut is healthy, the detox pathways are functioning and the visceral fat is released to be used as energy.
-This requires a series of events to make this happen including a good diet and regular exercise.
+Some toxins are stored in your adipose tissue (fatty tissue) and contribute to an increased toxic load.
+These non-polar, fat-soluble toxins are only released when the gut is healthy, the detox pathways are functioning and the visceral fat is released to be used as energy — otherwise, it is trapped in fat cells contributing to obesity and illness.

 Two phases of detoxification